 Pewter is commonly found in a wide variety of utensils and decorations, including common household items like pots, flatware, mugs, candlesticks, and decorative elements.
-If you have pewter items in your home, they may be worth more than you realize.
-Antique and vintage pewter items can command high rates from the right buyers.
-Even if your pewter item itself isn’t worth much for its craftsmanship, melted pewter can still sell for a surprising sum.
+The good news is that pewter may be worth more than you realize.
+Antique and vintage pewter items can fetch high rates from the right buyers.
+And, even if your pewter item itself isn’t worth much for its craftsmanship, melted pewter can still sell.

 The best way to sell pewter is through your nearest certified antique dealer or through antique fairs.
 The Pewter Society holds two auctions a year exclusive to members.
 Antique dealers have the expertise to appraise the item and give you a ballpark selling figure.
 When navigating antique fairs, keep an eye out for true pewter specialists, otherwise the best items or prices may not actually be available.

 There are also several online resources for pewter sale, such as pewtersellers.com and pewtersociety.org (mentioned above).
 Online auction sites like eBay are another great way to sell.
-Selling on Craigslist doesn’t get the audience reach you need in order to sell this specialty metal for a decent price.
+You can browse eBay’s collectible pewter page to compare your own pieces to similar pieces, and get an idea what yours might sell for if you sell alone and don’t go through a dealer.
+Selling on Craigslist doesn’t get the audience reach you need to sell this specialty metal for a decent price.

-Geographical factors are going to play a large role in how well an antique may sell.
+Geographical factors can also play a large role in how well an antique may sell.
 It is usually best to sell the pewter in its country of manufacture; this is where the most interested buyers and best prices will be found.
 Pewter made in the British Isles will sell well in any English speaking country, but American pewter is going to sell best in the United States.
-Within the United States, markets are going to vary based on region.
+Within the United States, markets vary based on region.
 For example, pewter from the Midwest will sell best there, while eastern or southern pewter sells best nearer the Atlantic.

-One way to effectively market pewter is to invest in good photography.
-A quality photo of the item can make or break a sale.
-Photographs should include advantageous lighting and sharp focus to accentuate color and texture.
+It’s important to take the time to get high quality, professional photos of your pewter if you’ll be selling it online or using photos to advertise.
+The photo of the item can make or break a sale.
+Photographs should have good lighting and focus to accentuate color and texture.
 The surface condition of the pewter is very important to buyers, so take notice of dents, scratches, or random patches of corrosion; these will decrease the value of the object.
 On the other hand, a thorough chemical cleaning, some polishing, and the proper discoloration can be major selling points.
 Also, don’t forget to call attention to any touch or capacity marks to ensure authenticity.

-Pewter is composed mainly of tin and doesn’t have the metallurgical value of silver or gold, but it can be worth a significant sum depending on its age, condition, and manufacturer.
-Check for the proper marks and then sell on to either an antique dealer or eBay for your two easiest options.
-So how much is pewter worth?
-Depends on the buyer.
+Pewter is an alloy of tin and lead.
+While it doesn’t have the metallurgical value of silver or gold, it can be worth a significant sum depending on its age, condition, and manufacturer.
+Check for marks, clean your pewter well, and you can sell it — through an antique dealer or on eBay are two of the easiest options.